AmineGm73/QuickSplash/README.md

 ## How to Use

 1. **Run Splash**
    Execute the script, and Splash will actively listen for the wake word.
-The default wake word is `hello`.
+The default wake word is `splash`.

-2. **Give Commands**
-   After detecting the wake word, Splash will start transcribing speech and respond based on your input.

-3. **Manage Conversations**
-   Conversations are logged in a JSON file (`conversation.json`) for review or reuse.

 ---